Provisional Timetable - Semester 2 2018 Deferred Exams

 Personalised exam timetable

-Your personalised timetable displays the day, time and location of your exams.
+Your personalised timetable will be available on Monday 26 November 2018.
+This will display the day, time and location of your exams.
 If there are any changes to your personalised timetable, your school will email you.

 If you’re registered with the Equitable Learning Service (ELS), check your RMIT student email account for your personalised exam timetable.